Joseph Thoburn: Early life and career

 Joseph Thoburn was the son of Matthew and Jane Lyle (Crawford) Thoburn.
-He was born in 1825, in County Antrim in northern Ireland.
+He was born in 1825, in County Antrim in Ireland.
 That autumn, his father emigrated to Canada.
 In 1826, the family moved south to the United States and settled on a farm near St. Clairsville, Ohio, in rural Belmont County.
 He was educated at the local school, and developed a love for books at an early age.
 As a young man, he taught school for several years before becoming a medical student, studying under Dr. Ephraim Gaston, of Morristown, Ohio.
 He subsequently attended Starling Medical College in Columbus, Ohio.
 He relocated in 1849 to Brownsville, Pennsylvania, where he briefly partnered in a medical practice before resigning to accept an appointment in Columbus at the Ohio Lunatic Asylum as an assistant to the chief physician.

 Because of political influences, he was displaced in 1853 and moved to Wheeling, Virginia (now West Virginia), where he formed a private medical practice that flourished in the late 1850s.
 He married Catherine "Kate" Ann Mitchell 13 December 1853, in Martins Ferry, Ohio.
 The couple had three children, a son and two daughters.